mlpack/blog/doc/tutorials/Marcos2016Week02.md

+@brief Approximate Nearest Neighbor Search - Week 2
+@author Marcos Pividori
-Title: Approximate Nearest Neighbor Search - Week 2
+@page Marcos2016WeekTwo Approximate Nearest Neighbor Search - Week 2
-Date: 2016-06-05 21:00:00
+@date 2016-06-05 21:00:00

-Tags: gsoc, knn, kfn
-Author: Marcos Pividori
+@section Marcos2016WeekTwo Approximate Nearest Neighbor Search - Week 2

 Last week we finished the discussion about neighbor search's bounds [[1]](http://github.com/mlpack/mlpack/issues/642).
 I updated existing code to consider slighty different bounds.
 Then, I compared the performance, using the benchmarking system with a modification to measure the number of base cases for ALLKNN/ALLKFN.
 Results shown exactly the same num of base cases for many datasets, so we decided to go ahead and merge it.